-Proposed § 680.27 provided that an opt-out notice required by this part could be coordinated and consolidated with any other notice or disclosure required to be issued under any other provision of law, including but not limited to the notice described in section 603(d)(2)(A)(iii) of the FCRA and the notice required by title V of the GLBA.
-In addition, a notice or other disclosure that was equivalent to the notice required by this part, and that was provided to a consumer together with disclosures required by any other provision of law, would satisfy the requirements of this part.
-The proposal specifically requested comment on the consolidation of the affiliate marketing notice with the GLBA privacy notice and the affiliate sharing opt-out notice under section 603(d)(2)(A)(iii) of the FCRA.
+Proposed § .27 provided that an optout notice required by Subpart C could be coordinated and consolidated with any other notice or disclosure required to be issued under any other provision of law, including but not limited to the notice described in section 603(d)(2)(A)(iii) of the FCRA and the notice required by title V of the GLBA.
+In addition, a notice or other disclosure that was equivalent to the notice required by this subpart, and that was provided to a consumer together with disclosures required by any other provision of law, would satisfy the requirements of Subpart C. The proposal specifically requested comment on the consolidation of the affiliate marketing notice with the GLBA privacy notice and the affiliate sharing opt-out notice under section 603(d)(2)(A)(iii) of the FCRA.

 Commenters generally supported the proposed provision.
 Several commenters believed it was probable that most institutions would want to provide the affiliate marketing opt-out notice with their existing GLBA privacy notice to reduce compliance costs and minimize consumer confusion.
-One commenter believed that institutions would be less likely to include the opt-out notice as part of their annual GLBA privacy notice because section 214 does not have an annual notice requirement.
+One commenter believed that institutions would be less likely to include the optout notice as part of their annual GLBA privacy notice because section 214 does not have an annual notice requirement.

-The Commission has moved the provisions addressing consolidated and equivalent notices to the section addressing the contents of the notice and renumbered those provisions as §§ 680.23(b) and (c) respectively in the final rule.
+The Agencies have moved the provisions addressing consolidated and equivalent notices to the section addressing the contents of the notice and renumbered those provisions as \$ .23(b) and (c) respectively in the final rules.
 Otherwise, those provisions have been adopted as proposed with one exception.
-The provision on equivalent notices clarifies that an equivalent notice satisfies the requirements of § 680.23-not the entire part-because the part addresses many issues besides the content of the notice, such as delivery and renewal of optouts.
-The Commission believes that these provisions are related to the contents of the notice and should therefore be included in this section.
+The provision on equivalent notices clarifies that an equivalent notice satisfies the requirements of § \\.23-not the entire subpart-because the subpart addresses many issues besides the content of the notice, such as delivery and renewal of opt-outs.
+The Agencies believe that these provisions are related to the contents of the notice and should therefore be included in this section.

-The Commission encourages consolidation of the affiliate marketing opt-out notice with the GLBA privacy notice, including the affiliate sharing opt-out notice under section 603(d)(2)(A)(iii) of the FCRA, so that consumers receive a single notice they can use to review and exercise all privacy opt-outs.
+The Agencies encourage consolidation of the affiliate marketing opt-out notice with the GLBA privacy notice, including the affiliate sharing opt-out notice under section 603(d)(2)(A)(iii) of the FCRA, so that consumers receive a single notice they can use to review and exercise all privacy opt-outs.
 Consolidation of these notices, however, presents special issues.
 For example, the affiliate marketing opt-out may be limited to a period of at least five years, subject to renewal, whereas the GLBA privacy and FCRA section 603(d)(2)(A)(iii) opt-out notices are not time-limited.
 This difference, if applicable, must be made clear to the consumer.
 Thus, if a consolidated notice is used and the affiliate marketing opt-out is limited in duration, the notice must inform consumers that if they previously opted out, they do not need to opt out again until they receive a renewal notice when the opt-out expires or is about to expire.
-In addition, as discussed more fully below, the Commission has developed a model privacy form that includes the affiliate marketing opt-out.
-The Commission expects that once published in final form, use of the model privacy form will satisfy the requirement to provide an affiliate marketing opt-out notice.
+In addition, as discussed more fully below, the Agencies have developed a model privacy form that includes the affiliate marketing opt-out.
+The Agencies expect that once published in final form, use of the model privacy form will satisfy the requirement to provide an affiliate marketing opt-out notice.

-Section 680.24 Reasonable Opportunity to Opt Out
+Section \\.24 Reasonable Opportunity To Opt Out